FriendlyCaptcha/friendly-docs/docs/guides/upgrading-from-v1/script.md

   function myErrorCallback(error) {
     console.error(error);

-    // It is best practice to enable your submit button when an error occurs. myButton.disabled = false
+    // It is best practice to disable your submit button when an error occurs. myButton.disabled = false
   }
 </script>